Miami Intermodal Center

-Miami Intermodal Center (MIC) is an intermodal rapid transit, commuter rail, intercity rail, local bus, and intercity bus transportation hub in Miami-Dade County, Florida, just outside the Miami city limits near the Grapeland Heights neighborhood.
-The facility was constructed by the Florida Department of Transportation and is owned by the Miami-Dade Expressway Authority.
+Miami Intermodal Center (MIC) is an intermodal rapid transit, commuter rail, local bus, and intercity bus transportation hub in Miami-Dade County, Florida, just outside the Miami city limits near the Grapeland Heights neighborhood.
+The facility was constructed by the Florida Department of Transportation and is owned by the Greater Miami Expressway Agency.

 The MIC is located on Northwest 21st Street near North Douglas Road (West 37th Avenue), east of Le Jeune Road (West 42nd Avenue) and Miami International Airport (MIA), and south of the Miami River and the Airport Expressway (SR 112).
-It is currently served by Tri-Rail, Metrorail, the MIA Mover, Metrobus, Greyhound Lines, and may possibly be served by Amtrak in the future.
-The station portion of the MIC is signed as Miami International Airport on Metrorail and Miami Airport Station on Tri-Rail.
-It would appear as "Miami" on Amtrak timetables.
+It is currently served by Tri-Rail, Metrorail, the MIA Mover, Metrobus and Greyhound Lines.
+The station portion of the MIC is signed as Miami International Airport on Metrorail and Miami Airport on Tri-Rail.

 The MIC's rental car center (RCC) opened on July 13, 2010.
 The MIA Mover began to operate at the MIC on September 9, 2011, followed by Metrorail on July 28, 2012; Tri-Rail on April 5, 2015; and Greyhound on June 24, 2015.
-Amtrak service has been delayed because the platforms were constructed to insufficient length.
-Service was expected to begin in Fall 2016, but continues to be postponed amid ongoing lease negotiations between Amtrak and the Florida Department of Transportation (FDOT).
-Brightline has expressed interest in serving at the facility where Amtrak plans to relocate its service, but no negotiations are currently underway, according to FDOT.
+The station was originally designed to accommodate Amtrak.
+However, the service was initially delayed because the platforms were constructed to insufficient length.
+Amtrak and the Florida Department of Transportation (FDOT) engaged in years of lease negotiations before the railroad suddenly pulled out of talks in December 2024, saying that operating its trains to the station would be too expensive.

 History

 Previous stations

 When Amtrak took over intercity passenger service in May 1971, it continued to use the former Seaboard Air Line Railroad (SAL) station on NW 7th Avenue in Allapattah, two miles north of downtown.
 The SAL station, built in 1930, was already showing its age.
 On May 13, 1977, Amtrak began construction of a new station near the SAL's Hialeah Yards.
 It opened on June 20, 1978.

 Southbound Tri-Rail service terminated at the modern-day Hialeah Market upon the line's opening on January 1, 1989.
 A new Miami Airport station opened in April 1998 at the present site of the Miami Intermodal Center (MIC).
 The Miami Airport station was the southern terminus of the Tri-Rail system between April 1998 and September 12, 2011, when service was cut back to Hialeah Market for approximately three years to facilitate construction of the new station.

-Metrorail opened its first line in 1984 and 1985; due to higher than expected costs, other planned lines (including a line to the airport) were not immediately pursued.
-The Tri-Rail and Metrorail Transfer Station opened on March 6, 1989, providing a connection between the two lines.
+Metrorail opened its first line in 1984 and 1985; due to higher-than-expected costs, other planned lines (including a line to the airport) were not immediately pursued.
+The Tri-Rail and Metrorail Transfer Station opened on March 6, 1989, connecting the two lines.
 The station is several blocks away from the 1978-built Amtrak station, with no direct connection.